List

 methods.
 The insert()

 value.
-Also, what happens if you pass more than one value?
+What happens if you pass more than one object?

 >>> books = ['Sourdough', 'Sherlock Holmes', 'To Kill a Mocking Bird']